Lonsofore/cod2install/README.md

 ## And what do you need to start it:
-0. Get VDS with Ubuntu 14.04 and log in as root there.
+0. Get VDS with Ubuntu 14.04 or 16.04 and log in as root there.
 1. On command line, type in the following commands:
 ```sh
 apt-get update